cast-org/figuration/site/4.2/get-started/migration.md

 #### Modals
 - New 'contained' variant.
 Set a modal within a container, instead of blocking the entire page.
 - New `focus` option - to disable the modal's focus trap.
 Replaces the need to create an override function.

+#### Offcanvas
+- New widget!
+Similar to the side-aligned modals, there a few slight differences in functionality, such as the responsive drawer capabilities when contained within a navbar.